Staff & Board Members

 Senior Development Lead

-Deborah will be working with Wintergreen Studios, Sustainable Capacity Solutions, and Watersheds Canada as a shared Senior Development Lead.
-Deborah has had a lifelong connection to nature and the environment, though her professional journey has taken her through many other organizations and sectors – something she is today passionate about contributing to the environmental sector.
-Deborah has art and art history degrees from the University of Toronto and University of St Andrews, Scotland, and has worked in communications and fundraising for the health, arts, communications and charitable sectors over the last two decades.
+Deborah supports Watersheds Canada as a Senior Development Lead.
+She has had a lifelong connection to nature and the environment, though her professional journey has taken her through many other organizations and sectors – something she is today passionate about contributing to the environmental sector.
+Deborah has arts and art history degrees from the University of Toronto and University of St Andrews (UK), and has worked in communications and fundraising for the health, arts, communications, and charitable sectors over the last two decades.
+Over the last few years, Deborah has re-sparked her love of nature by volunteering at the Toronto Wildlife Centre’s nursery and starting an environmental certification program through the University of Guelph.
+In her spare time, Deborah can be found on a trail somewhere with her nearest and dearest, including her two dogs.

 Melissa Dakers